Electrostatic Interactions

 Challenge: Electrostatic interactions

-1. Decrease grid spacing
+1. Increase grid spacing

-2. Increase the grid dimensions
+2. Lower the grid dimensions

-4. Increase the interpolation order
+3. Reduce the interpolation order

 Solution

-Increase direct space tolerance
+Make direct space tolerance smaller

 PME variables